Growing business

 Create and send an invoice as soon as you complete an order or service.
 Delays can result in later payments or cash flow interruptions.
 Cash flow is the underlying financial infrastructure for your company’s operations.
 Receiving prompt payment from customers allows you to focus on your day-to-day business functions and growth.

-Establishing invoice payment terms is critical to protecting your business financially, but setting up this infrastructure comes with its fair share of challenges.
+Establishing invoice payment terms and conditions is critical to protecting your business financially, but setting up this infrastructure comes with its fair share of challenges.
 This can especially be the case for small businesses where finances can be a lot tighter.

 Let’s take a look at some of the hiccups that can arise with invoice terms and how you can avoid them.